We're giving you the chance to win back the value of your meal - every time you dine this month!

 About

-The Barbary Notting Hill marks the Mediterranean-North African small plates restaurant’s first foray away from counter dining and into a more traditional restaurant setup.
+The Barbary Notting Hill marks the Mediterranean-North African restaurant’s first step away from its cult counter-dining roots and into a more traditional, sit-down setting.

 FAQs